-Base price for the RWD Escalade is $72,970.
-Add 4WD and the price ticks up to $75,570.
-Luxury, Premium and Platinum trim packages are available from there, with the latter topping out at $91,875 for a 4WD version.
+Base price for the RWD (and standard length) Escalade is $73,395.
+Add 4WD and the price ticks up to $75,995.
+Luxury, Premium and Platinum trim packages are available from there, with the latter topping out at $97,795 for a 4WD-equipped extended-length (ESV) version.

-In comparison, the Lincoln Navigator is a super-sized blue light special.
-Its base price is just $61,480 – and you can buy the “L” stretch version for $67,220.
-But the once-proud Navigator (which beat the Escalade to market back in the ’90s and actually sold better for several years) no longer even offers a V8 engine and no matter how many turbos Ford (er, Lincoln) bolts to it, a V6 will never be a V8.
+In comparison, the Caddy’s traditional rival – the Lincoln Navigator is a super-sized blue light special.
+Its base price is just $63,195 – and you can buy the “L” stretch version for just $65,560 to start.
+But the once-proud Navigator (which beat the Escalade to market back in the ’90s and outsold it for several years) no longer even offers a V8 engine and no matter how many turbos Ford (er, Lincoln) bolts to it, a V6 will never be a V8.

-Probably the most direct-comparison cross-shop – at least in terms of shock and awe value – is probably the Infiniti QX80.
-However it comes in one size only (in between the Escalade and Escalade ESV) and while it’s at least got a V8, it isn’t a 420 hp V8.
+Probably the most direct-comparison cross-shop – at least in terms of shock and awe value – is probably the also Brobdingnagian Infiniti QX80 ($63,250 to start).
+However the Japanese schlachtschiff comes in one size only (in between the merely Brobdingnagian Escalade and the uber Brobdingnagian Escalade ESV) and while it has a V8, it isn’t a 420 hp V8.

-You might also consider the Lexus LX570 – but it’s getting long in the tooth (current model, same as last year’s model) is a smaller vehicle, can’t pull as much – and has a much weaker engine.
+You might also consider the Lexus LX570 – but it’s getting long in the tooth (current model, same as last year’s model, which was the same as the previous year’s model).
+The Lexus is also less gaudy – and that’s a big factor here.
+It is also smaller, can’t pull as much – and has a much weaker engine.

 The heartbeat of a Corvette.